 See a list of Math Programs by Clicking Here!

-Mathematics is abstract representation of numbers and functions used to identify theorems formulas, and proofs that represent numeric theory or real world applications.
+Math is defined as the abstract representation of numbers and functions used to identify theorems, formulas, and proofs that represent numeric theory or real world applications.
 Individuals in this field work to prove or disprove ideas, utilizing machines and models in order to properly and accurately do their work.
+Mathematicians can work in a variety of industries from academia to construction management in private and public institutions.
+Below you will find a comprehensive overview of mathematics along with resources to quickly connect with the best math degree for you.

 With a variety of math degrees to choose from, students should take the time to understand the essential elements of each.
 From undergraduate degrees to graduate degrees, each type will provide students with essential tools to a successful career.
 In addition to the traditional classroom-based degree programs, many accredited colleges and universities also offer online degrees in math.
 We will cover both learning modalities below to help provide insight and easy access to prospective students of all levels.